Linearly Solvable Stochastic Control Lyapunov Functions: Backgrounds

-The set of SOS polynomials in $x$ is denoted as $\mathbb{S}[x]$. \end{defn} Accordingly, a sufficient condition for nonnegativity of a polynomial $f(x)$ is that $f(x)\in \mathbb{S}[x]$.
+Accordingly, a sufficient condition for nonnegativity of a polynomial $f(x)$ is that $f(x)\in \mathbb{S}[x]$.
 Membership in the set $\mathbb{S}[x]$ may be tested as a convex problem \cite{Parrilo:2003fh}.

-\begin{thm}\cite[Thm.
-3.3]{Parrilo:2003fh} The existence of a SOS decomposition of a polynomial in $n$ variables of degree $2d$ can be decided by solving a semidefinite programming (SDP) feasibility problem.
-If the polynomial is dense (no sparsity), the dimension of the matrix inequality in the SDP is equal to $ \times $. \end{thm}
+\begin{theorem}[\cite{Parrilo:2003fh} Thm.
+3.3] The existence of a SOS decomposition of a polynomial in $n$ variables of degree $2d$ can be decided by solving a semidefinite programming (SDP) feasibility problem.
+If the polynomial is dense (no sparsity), the dimension of the matrix inequality in the SDP is equal to $ \times . $ \end{theorem}

 Hence, by adding SOS constraints to the set of all positive polynomials, testing nonnegativity of a polynomial becomes a tractable SDP.
 The converse question, is a nonnegative polynomial necessarily a SOS, is unfortunately false, indicating that this test is conservative \cite{Parrilo:2003fh}.
-Nonetheless, SOS feasibility is sufficiently powerful for our purposes.

-Theorem \ref{thm:sos-test-sdp} guarantees a tractable procedure to determine whether a particular polynomial, possibly parameterized, is a SOS polynomial.
-Our method combines multiple polynomial constraints to an optimization formulation.
-To do so, we need to define the following polynomial sets. \begin{defn} The preordering of polynomials $g_i(x) \in \mathbb{R}[x]$ for $i = 1,2,\ldots, m$ is the set
+Nonetheless, SOS feasibility is sufficiently powerful for our purposes. \Cref{thm:sos-test-sdp} guarantees a tractable procedure to determine whether a particular polynomial, possibly parameterized, is a SOS polynomial.
+Our method combines multiple polynomial constraints into an optimization formulation.
+To do so, we need to define the following polynomial sets. \begin{definition} The preordering of polynomials $g_i(x) \in \mathbb{R}[x]$ for $i = 1,2,\ldots, m$ is the set